The free online version of the book is available here.

 primary textbooks (such as Gelman et al's classic Bayesian data analysis, 3rd

-edition).
-In this course, we seek to cover this gap, by providing a relatively
+In this book and the accompanying course, we seek to cover this gap, by providing a relatively

 accessible and technically non-demanding introduction to the basic workflow for

-fitting different kinds of linear models using Stan.
+fitting different kinds of linear (mixed) models using Stan.
 To illustrate the

 capability of Bayesian modeling, we will use the R package RStan and a powerful